OE2WNL/nodered_aprs/README.md

 * You will see 4 nodes

 ![Nodes](https://github.com/OE2WNL/nodered_aprs/raw/main/nodes.png)
-* Open the "configure" node and change the settings for your call and location.
+* Open the "configure" node and change the settings for your call, location etc.

 ### Fetch weatherdata from your weatherstation
 This part varies depending what weatherstation you have and how you get the data.